priyank-p/reminder-app/docs/static-directory.md

   Couple of interesting files in that directory `var.scss` holds all the variables like, `$font-size`, `$theme-color` which we can modifiy and it should update the color, of font-size across the app which is awesome.
-  Another note, since we use webpack any update to scss files in development are hot-reloaded in browsers, meaning updated without reload in browser, which make development and design much more pleasant.
+  Another note, since we use webpack any update to scss files in development are hot-reloaded in browsers, meaning updated without reload in browser, which make development and web designing much more pleasant.

   * `static/templates` - All the frontend html templates lives here, all the main page files should go on top level here, but there is one more directory called `partials` which holds, handlebars templates